rlycrvns/rlycrvns/readme.md

  ### Lately at LeadVenture
  + Worked 100% remotely since March 2020 and don't expect to return to the office
  + Led the UI Development of a Branded Zone product for companies such as BMW, Royal Enfield, BRP, Kubota, and Piaggio
- + The tech stack includes Vue/Nuxt and TypeScript fed from Squidex
+ + The tech stack includes Vue/Nuxt and TypeScript fed from a headless cms
  + Led team trainings on Vue and TypeScript and Git, Jira and Azure DevOps workflows

  ## At Home